isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 ![cathay 2006 facade](/images/Cathay/cathay%202006%20facade.jpg)
 <div style="background-color: white;">Cathay Building, 2022. <i>Photo by and courtesy of Soh Gek Han</i>.</div>

-In 2006, The Cathay reopened with a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^17]
+The Cathay reopened in 2006 with a shopping mall and an eight-hall multiplex –  including Picturehouse, which had first opened in 1990 to feature art films.[^17]

-Cathay Organisation sold its cinema business to entertainment company mm2 Asia in a $230 million deal in 2017, but continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]
+In 2017, Cathay Organisation sold its cinema business to entertainment company mm2 Asia for $230 million, but continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]

 Cathay Cineplex’s last day of operations was 26 June 2022.
 The last show to be screened was *Top Gun: Maverick* at 9pm.
 The space used by the cineplex will be occupied by a pop-up run by The Projector from August and will be named Projector X:Picturehouse.
 It will be used for films and live performances.[^19]